Welcome!

 Why: If a funder supported work on a software project, they almost surely should be acknowledged somewhere in your documentation.
 Take a few minutes to make sure that all funding sources are listed properly.

-Draft contribution instructions in a new section of your notes document.
+Draft a contribution statement in a new section of your notes document.

 Example: “The Astropy project is made both by and for its users, so we accept contributions of many kinds …”